-A Conversation on Shame and Survival with Monica Lewinsky presented by New Bedford Lyceum
+A Conversation with Monica Lewinsky on Cyberbullying and the Culture of Humiliation / presented by New Bedford Lyceum

 To further its mission on cultivating a culture of respectful debate, the New Bedford Lyceum presents Monica Lewinsky, who, at just 24 years old, become an unwilling public figure overnight.
 She was thrown into the spotlight in 1998 when a federal investigation revealed she had an intimate relationship with then-President Bill Clinton.
 Now a social activist in the battle against online harassment, she’ll offer her unique perspective on topics that include cyber bullying, the #MeToo Movement, resiliency, and equality.

 Monica’s lens for these societal issues is focused by her myriad unique and profound experiences: working in government — both in the White House and the Pentagon; the investigation that resulted from her time in Washington, D.C.; involvement in media projects as both producer and subject; as an entrepreneur and designer; and lastly, education.
 She graduated with a degree in Psychology from Lewis & Clark College (Portland, Oregon) and, living abroad for graduate school, earned a Masters degree in Social Psychology from the London School of Economics and Political Science.